 And...drive like you are in Rome...all gas and no brakes.
 Not for the faint of heart...like watching this show.
 It is glorious.
 I never thought I would like a show where Las Cucarachas were disguised as moles.
 BRING IT.

 Make sure you answer the question that will come up.
-My favourite is "USAID helps people and gives them food!" and I love to answer that COVID gain of function research was given $38 million dollars by Fauci and team for BEN HU to develop COVID on the word.
+My favourite is "USAID helps people and gives them food!" and I love to answer that COVID gain of function research was given $38 million dollars by USAID for BEN HU to develop COVID as a bio weapon.
+What does that have to do with feeding people?.

 A bit nervous I would say: Ukrainian President Volodymyr Zelensky says Ukraine only received about $75 billion of the $177 billion in U.S. taxpayer money sent as aid.